 The results presented in this paper are not only examples of non-uniform performance analysis, but also highlight how it may be possible to achieve desirable non-uniform guarantees by appropriate assignment of priorities to links.
-For instance, our non-uniform performance bound for the local K-precedence based scheduler of Section IV is a strict improvement over the previous known uniform and non-uniform bounds for the vanilla maximal scheduler with thresholds [3], [5].
+For instance, our non-uniform performance bound for the local K-precedence based scheduler of Section IV is an improvement over the previous known uniform and non-uniform bounds for the vanilla maximal scheduler with thresholds [3], [5].
 Our general result for any prioritized scheduler (Theorem 2) can be helpful in determining suitable priority assignments for small known-topology networks to achieve desired differentiated levels of performance.

-It must also be noted that our result for the modified-weight CGM scheduler proves the same non-uniform bound as for the local K-precedence scheduler; however, the two scheduler achieve this bound in different ways: the CGM variant effectively gives precedence to links l with lower K_l by using weights inversely proportional to K_l , whereas the local K-precedence scheduler gives precedence to links with larger K_l .
+It must also be noted that our result for the modified-weight CGM scheduler proves the same non-uniform bound as for the local K-precedence scheduler; however, the two schedulers achieve this bound in different ways: the CGM variant effectively gives precedence to links l with lower \tilde{K}l by using weights inversely proportional to \tilde{K}l , whereas the local K-precedence scheduler gives precedence to links with larger \tilde{K}l .
 This is not surprising as the two algorithms operate quite differently.
 The CGM approach gives precedence according to weight, and thus, a single higher weight link can prevent concurrent scheduling of multiple links with only slightly lower weight.
-Modifying the weight formulation to privilege lower K_l addresses this.
-On the other hand, the maximal scheduler with thresholds chooses any maximal schedule from amongst eligible links, and thus, a link l with large K_l may get a much lower fraction of time if links in I(l), which could potentially have been active concurrently, become eligible at different times, and are scheduled sequentially, thereby increasing the fraction of time it is blocked by up to a factor of K_l .
-Giving priority to links with higher K_l addresses this.
+Modifying the weight formulation to privilege lower \tilde{K}l addresses this.
+On the other hand, the maximal scheduler with thresholds chooses any maximal schedule from amongst eligible links, and thus, a link l with large \tilde{K}l may get a much lower fraction of time if links in $\mathbf{I}(l)$ which could potentially have been active concurrently, become eligible at different times, and are scheduled sequentially, thereby increasing the fraction of time it is blocked by up to a factor of \tilde{K}l .
+Giving priority to links with higher \tilde{K}l addresses this.